alexkazik/scientific/README.md

 The function `round`/`round_assign` support several rounding options.
 See `Rounding`.

 The functions above should be only used for the final rounding.
 If rounding in between is required (e.g. to keep the mantissa manageable) use
-`round_rpsp`/`round_assign` with a higher precision than the final one.
-It's ok to be just one digit longer.
+`round_rpsp`/`round_assign` with at least the same precision than the final one.
+The rounding will create one more digit than you required, to easily use it.
 RPSP stands for Rounding to prepare for shorter precision, see [Wikipedia](https://en.wikipedia.org/wiki/Rounding#Rounding_to_prepare_for_shorter_precision) for more information.

 ## Features